Datanetics batch-fabricated array

 1969 – Datanetics Corp. - Produced first large quantity commercial full travel membrane switch keyboard for Conrac Corporation for use with Burroughs CRT computer terminals.

 None of the patents document the encoding methods used.
 Meryl’s notes above form the only description of the two-stage sequential encoder.
 In Users’ choice is name of keyboard game in Electronics, Vol. 42 No. 23, November 10 1969, Datanetics diaphragm keyboards are described as using diode matrix encoding, which was the industry standard technique at that time.
-Datanetics part 01-02-638 listed on eBay, and manufactured in 1970, appears to use pure TTL encoding, with neither a diode matrix nor multi-step encoding (considering the number of ICs used).
+Datanetics part 01-02-638, manufactured in 1970, appears to use TTL matrix scan encoding.

 - Five New Keyboards From Datanetics Will Feature MSI, Computerworld, August 12 1970, from the Internet Archive